conacts/obsidian/110 Vectors.md

 $$v_1=\{||v||\cos\theta\} \quad v_2=\{||v||\sin\theta\} \quad e_v=\{\cos\theta, \sin\theta\} $$

 ##### Vector Addition
-You multiply each compontent of the vector with each corresponding compontent
+You multiply each component of the vector with each corresponding component

 ###### Example :: Vector Addition
 > Add the vectors $v = \{3, 5\}$ and  $u=\{7, 3\}$ together.
 > $$\overrightarrow{u}+\overrightarrow{v}=\{10, 8\}$$

 ##### Scalar Multiplication on a Vector:
-When mulitplying a vector by a scalar, you multiply each component within the vector by said scalar to achieve a vector scaled by that number
+When multiplying a vector by a scalar, you multiply each component within the vector by said scalar to achieve a vector scaled by that number
 ![[Pasted image 20220114115957.png | 300]]

 ---